-Revenue for the year from Canada - U.S. decreased by 15% to \$344.9 million, compared to the previous year.
-This region continues to be negatively impacted by financing constraints for the junior and intermediate miners, causing a decrease in activity from the prior year.
+Revenue for the year from Canada - U.S. decreased by 20% to \$274.4 million, compared to the previous year.
+The lack of junior financing continues to impact this region year-over-year, and project delays resulted in a slow start to calendar 2025.